EventStore/documentation/docs/getting-started/use-cases/what-is-polyglot-persistence.md

 ![](./images/polyglot-persistence-traditional.png)

 In most CRUD or state-based systems, all reads and writes go through a single relational database.
-To enable polyglot persistence, developers usually bolt on sync mechanisms to replicate data into other databases.
+To enable Multimodal Data Transformation, developers usually bolt on sync mechanisms to replicate data into other databases.
 This might involve:

 - **Manual sync jobs** that run periodically to copy data.
 - **Message brokers** (like Kafka or RabbitMQ) that try to capture updates and fan them out to other services.